EirikHaughom/adme-notification-relay/README.md

 ## Deploy as Azure Container App (Managed Identity)

-Prereqs: Azure CLI, an image registry (e.g., ACR).
+Prereqs: Azure CLI.
+No private registry needed; image is on Docker Hub.

 1. Variables